 The red grape variety (also Klosterneuburg 1355-3-33, Rathay Noir) is an interspecific new breed between Blauburger x Klosterneuburg 1189-9-77 ( Seyve-Villard 18-402 x Blaufränkisch ).
-They are genes of Vitis berlandieri.
+They are genes from Vitis berlandieri.
 Vitis cinerea.
 Vitis lincecumii.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place in 1970 by Dr. med.
-Gertraud Mayer am Klosterneuburger Weinbauinstitut (Rebschule Langenzersdorf).
-A similar variety is the new breed Roesler, The name became the former director of the institute Emerich Rathay (1845-1900) honored.
-In Austria, she was in 2000 as Quality wine-grape variety authorized.
-The vine is resistant to both mildews and frost to minus 25 degrees Celsius.
-It produces a deep dark, tannin and extract rich red wine, which is good for Barrique suitable.
-In 2009 she finished in Austria nine hectares.
+The crossing of the hybrid was done in 1970 by Dr. Gertraud Mayer on Klosterneuburg Wine Institute (Langenzersdorf Rebschule).
+A new variety is a similar variety Roesler, The former institute director Emerich was named Rathay (1845-1900) honored.
+In Austria she was named in 2000 Quality wine-grape variety authorized.
+The vine is resistant to both mildews and frost to minus 25 ° Celsius.
+It produces a deep dark, tannin and extract-rich red wine, which is good for Barrique suitable.
+In 2009 she occupied in Austria nine hectares.

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)